bracesoftware/newasm/README.md

 ```

 ### Bit operations
-There are 7 mathematical instructions you can use:
+There are 7 bitwise operations you can use:
 - `and` - and,
 - `or` - or,
 - `not` - not,